gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/install-with-.zip.md

 ### Prerequisites

-Before you begin, ensure the management API is installed and running.
+Before you begin, ensure the Management API is installed and running.

 ### Extract the `.zip` archive